 LaunchPAD is Siouxland’s champion of educational play and discovery!
-Through interactive exhibits and hands-on activities and play, children and their caregivers learn about science, technology, engineering and math (STEM).
-The regionally-focused exhibits dynamically incorporate elements of agriculture, wind, water, commerce, drama and much more.
+Through interactive exhibits and hands-on activities and play, children and their caregivers learn about science, technology, engineering, arts, and math (STEAM).
+The regionally-focused exhibits dynamically incorporate elements of agriculture, wind, water, construction, commerce, drama and much more.
 Kids learn by doing and using their own imagination.

 The idea for LaunchPAD Children’s Museum began in 2003 when a small group of local women proposed the idea of a children’s museum to the Junior League of Sioux City.
-These moms wanted a community center focused on providing children with the chance to play and discover science, math, and the world around them in a fun way.
+Debbie Bernstein LaCroix, Brandy TenHulzen, Jennifer Uhl, and Lily Higman wanted a community center focused on providing children with the chance to play and discover science, math, and the world around them in a fun way.
 A dedicated core group persisted in the pursuit of this dream and succeeded in rallying the community and donors.

 Construction was completed in January 2016 and LaunchPAD opened to the public on February 11, 2016.